TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformariadb/dbformariadb-asc-connectivity-vnet-basic.md

 <properties
-	pageTitle="VNET Is Not Supported on Basic Tier" description="RCA - VNET Is Not Supported on Basic Tier RCA" infoBubbleText="Found recent connection failure.
+	pageTitle="VNET Is Not Supported on Basic Tier" description="RCA - VNET Is Not Supported on Basic Tier" infoBubbleText="Found recent connection failure.
 See details on the right" service="microsoft.dbformariadb"
 	resource="dbformariadb"